mozilla/web-lit-core/_articles/web-and-you.md

 * Establish ground rules/shared agreements.
 Explain that participants will be learning together-- sharing perspectives and ideas, working together in small groups or pairs, and as a large group.
 Each person is encouraged to share actively.
 * Facilitator asks: what can we do to work and learn better together?
 Solicit ideas from the group, and make a list of positive behaviors for group work.

 > Tip!
 Facilitator can add important points if the group does not come up with them.
-These may include…
+These may include:
 > * Listen actively
 > * Don’t interrupt
 > * Be respectful of other members